Sidney Psalms

-The Sidney or Sidneian Psalms are a 16th-century paraphrase of the Psalms in English verse, the work of Philip and Mary Sidney, aristocratic siblings who were influential Elizabethan poets.
+The Sidney or Sidneian Psalms are a 16th-century Biblical paraphrase of the Psalms in English verse, the work of Philip and Mary Sidney, aristocratic siblings who were influential Elizabethan poets.
 The Psalms were published after Philip's death in 1586 and a copy was presented to Queen Elizabeth I of England in 1599.
 The translation was praised in the work of John Donne.